 We will head on to the black sand beach at Reynisfjara, with the dramatic Reynisdrangar basalt sea stacks rising off-shore.
 The basalt column cave and formations here are stunning, just make sure you stand well back from the powerful Atlantic waves when you are exploring.
 We stop for lunch at the town of Vík, with the picturesque church standing high on the hill.

-You are driven onwards through breathtaking lava and volcano mountain landscapes to Kirkjubæjarklaustur, an attractive village with an interesting history, the name means ‘Church Town Monastery’.
+We drive onwards through breathtaking lava and volcano mountain landscapes to Kirkjubæjarklaustur, an attractive village with an interesting history, the name means ‘Church Town Monastery’.
 You will spend the night at a country hotel or guesthouse in the Skaftafell area, arriving early evening.
 If the forecast is hopeful your guide will show you the best spot to watch out for the northern lights, we can never promise, hopefully, glittering jewel-bright swirls will ripple across the night sky.

 After a good breakfast we get on the road, today is centered on Vatnajökull National Park and the majesty of the glaciers.
 We visit Jökulsárlón Glacier Lagoon, one of the most surreal sights in the world, let alone Iceland.
 Huge icebergs which were once part of the glacier float on the enormous lagoon as they slowly make their way towards the open sea at the nearby Diamond Beach.
 Some icebergs float ashore, where they sit glittering like diamond jewels on the black sand.
 The extraordinary vistas here have been very popular with the makers of famous action movies, including James Bond.